 Prerequisites: NURS-4005, NURS-4015, NURS-4022, and MATH-2913 or BIOL-2913.
-An introduction to the research process and its application to nursing practice.
-Emphasis on the role of the professional nurse in critiquing and use of nursing research.
-Critical thinking skills and the research process are applied to the development of a group research project.
+This course introduces the research process and study designs for quantitative, qualitative, and mixed methods research.
+Students learn the skills needed to read nursing research reports, critique studies, and identify findings appropriate to apply in nursing practice.
+These skills are used in the development of an evidence based practice project.
 Lecture - 3 hours.
 This course is normally offered in the spring semester.